JackDougherty/fusion-point-polygon-list/README.md

 Basic steps:

-1) Use Google Fusion Tables to create your point and polygon map layers.
-For the point map, change feature styles (select column and range for marker color and size).
+1) Use Google Fusion Tables to create your point and polygon map layers, and change the feature styles (set ranges, colors, etc.)

 2) Make your own copy of this template: either Fork to your own GitHub account, or Clone in Desktop, or Download a ZIP compressed version to your desktop.